 No one was thinking of opening a wine school at the turn of the century, and that includes our founder, Keith Wallace.
 In 2000, Keith was consulting for a local PA winery, a job that included lectures on winemaking and harvesting.
 Having never taught before, it was a nerve-wracking challenge for someone who was naturally shy and reserved.
 He discovered something about himself when he stood in front of that classroom: he was a damn good teacher.
 People were drawn to his no-nonsense approach to teaching about wine.

 In 2001, Keith was at a crossroads in his career.
-Having graduated from the viticulture program at UC Davis a few years back, he was enjoying working his way toward owning his own winery.
+A graduate of the viticulture and enology program at UC Davis, he was working toward opening his own winery.
 It was dream that would never be realized.

-He was also coming to terms with a dark secret he had been keeping from employers and friends for years.
-In 1998, a serious car accident in Baltimore had resulted in a life-long disability: focal epilepsy.
+Young and foolhardy, we was working He was hiding the focal epilepsy.
 He had a relatively minor form of the disease, but it made working in and around the heavy machinery at a winery a growingly foolhardy idea.